 Eagle Offers Surface Finishing Services

 Stainless steel is often chosen for its aesthetic appearance, so make sure to specify the surface finish you need.
+Finishes can be added to improve function and for aesthetic appearance.
 The most common is the shiny, silvery finish manufacturers refer to as “bright”; alternatively, you can request a “pickled” or dull finish.
-Polishing and centerless grinding operations can be performed as secondary processes to produce desired RMS finishes as needed.
+Polishing and centerless grinding operations can be performed as secondary processes to produce desired RMS (root mean square) finishes as needed.

 Produces a high luster finish using grits from 180 to 640